 COF Ratings Developed in the Lab

 Tile companies voluntarily subject their products to testing at independent laboratories that measure skid resistance.
-Tests have evolved over the years, and the current test, DCOF AcuTest, developed by the Tile Council of North America, is intended to replicate real-world conditions more than did the older tests.
+Tests have evolved over the years, and the current test, DCOF AcuTest, developed by the Tile Council of North America, is intended to replicate real-world conditions more than the older tests.
 The older test measured both static and dynamic skid resistance; the current test measures only dynamic skid resistance.

 Static resistance means how much force is required to start two stationary surfaces moving against each other.
 Example: a person standing stationary on a sloped floor.
-Dynamic resistance means how much force is required to keep two already-moving surfaces moving.
+Dynamic resistance refers to how much force is required to keep two already-moving surfaces moving.
 An example of that is a person walking onto a surface and stepping onto the tile.

 DCOF vs. COF: Different Systems

-The rating agency, The Tile Council of North America, states that according to the "ANSI A137.1–2012 standard, ceramic tiles selected for level interior spaces expected to be walked upon when wet must have a minimum wet DCOF AcuTest value of 0.42."
+The rating agency, the Tile Council of North America, states that ceramic tiles selected for level interior spaces expected to be walked upon when wet must have a minimum wet DCOF AcuTest value of 0.42."
 Numbers can be deceptive, as some tile manufacturers still publish older ratings.

 - Incorrect: A manufacturer says that its tiles are rated at ≥ 0.60 wet.
 Because it is specified as the earlier SCOF rating, the tile is still reporting earlier guidelines for safety.

 - Correct: A manufacturer says that its tiles are rated at ≥ 0.42 wet.
 Because this is specified as the DCOF AcuTest, its wet ratings are using the current system.

 This does not mean that ≥ 0.60 wet tiles are unsafe.
-It only means that they are up to spec to the earlier system.
+It only means that they are up to spec with the earlier system.
 In fact, none of these ratings, current or past, address safety.
 They only list the results of scientific testing and let you derive meaning from them.

 COF Slip Resistance Ratings for Other Types of Flooring